AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 ![Patch View](/docs/images/Patch-View.png)

-**Fixture type:** lists the different types of fixture in your show.
+<strong>Fixture type:</strong> lists the different types of fixture in your show.
 Each fixture has a unique colour code.
 Click on these buttons to filter the view so it only shows one fixture type.

-**Line:** lists the available DMX output lines/universes.
-The blue bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
+<strong>Line:</strong> lists the available DMX output lines/universes.
+The blue
+bar graph in the button shows how much of the line is used by patched fixtures and how much is free.
 Click a button to show the details of that line in the right hand side of the window.

-The **coloured bar** at the top shows how fixtures are patched on the selected output line, using the unique colour code for each type of fixture.
+The <strong>coloured bar</strong> at the top shows how fixtures are patched on the selected output line, using the unique colour code for each type of fixture.
 Click on a section of the bar to select those fixtures in the grid below.

-The **grid area** shows details for each patched fixture on the selected output line.
+The <strong>grid area</strong> shows details for each patched fixture on the selected output line.
 Some parameters are editable by clicking in the grid, then the softkeys allow you to change the parameter.